cl-axon/cl-paip/README.rst

 Paradigms of AI Programming Source Code
 =======================================

-This page is the index for the Lisp source code files for the book Paradigms of Artificial Intelligence Programming.
-The code is offered as open source freeware under this license.
-You can browse all the files in this directory.
+This page is the index for the Lisp source code files for the book *Paradigms of Artificial Intelligence Programming*.
+The code is offered as open source freeware under `this license`_.
+You can browse all the files in the github repository.

 Installation Instructions
 -------------------------

-#.
-Download the file paip.zip and unzip it.
+#.  `git clone` the source code from the github repository.

 #.
 You must have a lisp compiler/interpreter.

 #.
-To test all the code, start lisp and do the following at the interactive
+To test all the code, start lisp in the project directory and do the
-    prompt:
+    following at the interactive prompt:

 .. code:: lisp